UPDATE: Please visit the WADOH and CDC websites for the latest, up-to-date, guidance on COVID-19.

 Don’t delay: Treatment must be started within days of when you first develop symptoms to be effective.

-People who are more likely to get very sick include older adults (ages 50 years or more, with risk increasing with older age), people who are unvaccinated, and people with certain medical conditions, such as a weakened immune system.
+People who are more likely to get very sick include older adults (ages 50 years or more, with risk increasing with age), people who are unvaccinated, and people with certain medical conditions, such as chronic lung disease, heart disease, or a weakened immune system.
 Being vaccinated makes you much less likely to get very sick.
 Still, some vaccinated people, especially those ages 65 years or older or who have other risk factors for severe disease, may benefit from treatment if they get COVID-19.
 A healthcare provider will help decide which treatment, if any, is right for you.
+Check with your healthcare provider or pharmacist if you are taking other medications to make sure the COVID-19 treatments can be safely taken at the same time.

 Don’t delay: Treatment must be started within days of when you first develop symptoms to be effective.

-People who are more likely to get very sick include older adults (ages 50 years or more, with risk increasing with older age), people who are unvaccinated, and people with certain medical conditions, such as a weakened immune system.
+People who are more likely to get very sick include older adults (ages 50 years or more, with risk increasing with age), people who are unvaccinated, and people with certain medical conditions, such as chronic lung disease, heart disease, or a weakened immune system.
 Being vaccinated makes you much less likely to get very sick.
 Still, some vaccinated people, especially those ages 65 years or older or who have other risk factors for severe disease, may benefit from treatment if they get COVID-19.
 A healthcare provider will help decide which treatment, if any, is right for you.
+Check with your healthcare provider or pharmacist if you are taking other medications to make sure the COVID-19 treatments can be safely taken at the same time.

 For more information on how to care for yourself if you are positive, or others in your household from exposure, click here.